joshank11/EHR-FHIR-data-curation-EDA-python/README.md

 ### What's Inside?

-- **`ehr_data_generation.py`**: A Python script to generate synthetic patient data that mimics real-world EHR formats (FHIR and OMOP).
-- **`ehr_eda.ipynb`**: A Jupyter Notebook demonstrating how to perform EDA on the generated EHR data, including data profiling, statistical summaries, and visualizations.
+- **`ehr_heathcare_data_eda.ipynb`**: A Jupyter Notebook to generate synthetic patient data that mimics real-world EHR formats (FHIR and OMOP) and demonstrating how to perform EDA on the generated EHR data, including data profiling, statistical summaries, and visualizations.

 ### 🚀 Getting Started